All Episodes

 She has lived in the liberal bubble all her life.

-She it lives by liberalism.
+She lives by liberalism.

 Everything about her is liberal.

-And yet suddenly one little ill-advised tweet, and she belongs in the same reviled category as me and Rush and Phil Robertson and everybody else.
+And yet suddenly one little ill-advised tweet and she belongs in the same reviled category as me and Rush and Phil Robertson and everybody else.

 And in that respect, it's one of the biggest stories out there.

-Uh it's one because free speech is essential to any free society.
+Because free speech is essential to any free society.

-Some blogger is to be executed uh because he was deemed to have posted something on a website that is apostate.
+Some blogger is to be executed because he was deemed to have posted something on a website that is apostate.

-These are our friends the Saudis.
+These are our friends, the Saudis.

-This is King Abdallah.
+This is King Abdullah.

-In King Abdullah's Saudi Arabia, this blogger has been sentenced to death for an apostate uh web posting.
+In King Abdullah's Saudi Arabia, this blogger has been sentenced to death for an apostate web posting.

-Because when you can't say anything, when they take when they say you can't say that and you can't say that and you can't say that and you can't say that, then as in Saudi Arabia and all these other third world basket case states, all you're left to do to express yourself is blow stuff up.
+Because when you can't say anything, when they say you can't say that and you can't say that and you can't say that and you can't say that, then as in Saudi Arabia and all these other third world basket case states, all you're left to do to express yourself is blow stuff up.

 Hey, Mark Stein, in for Rush on the EIB network.